rwils83/axonbot_slack/docs/configure.rst

 Configuring
 #####################################################

-:ref:`Required Variables` and :ref:`Optional Variables` can be set using the script itself, or you can set them before hand by:
+:ref:`Required Variables` and :ref:`Optional Variables` can be set using the bot config prompts, or you can set them before hand by:

 #.
-Setting the variables in a :blue:`.env` file in your current working directory, and these will be used every time you start :blue:`axonbot_slack`:
+Setting the variables in a :blue:`.env` file in your current working directory, and these will be used every time you start the bot:

    .. code-block:: console